650 Reynolds Alley

 To assess learning outcomes in your field placement, the Graduate Social Work Department uses a comprehensive online data management system called TK20.
 Students, Field Instructors and Faculty Field Liaisons will use TK20 to view and complete mid-term and final evaluations that measure core competencies outlined in West Chester University's MSW program.
 Visit the college's TK20 webpage for instructions on accessing and using TK20.

-Foundation Year.
-Also known as the generalist year
+Generalist Year.
+Also known as the foundation year

 The initial portion of your MSW program that includes foundation coursework and fieldwork.
 In the traditional full-time two-year program, this is the “first year” of the program.
 For part-time students, “Foundation Year” will extend beyond a one-year period.

-Concentration Year.
-Also known as the advanced year
+Specialization Year.
+Also known as the advanced yearand concentration year

 The second portion of the MSW program that includes advanced coursework and fieldwork.
 This is when you will learn advanced skills such as crisis intervention, treatment planning and evaluating psychosocial functioning.